 At the member's request, any member who has retired from the practice or teaching of veterinary pathology may be designated an Emeritus Member by the Council.
 Emeritus Members have all privileges of membership, except the right to hold office.
-Emeritus members are exempt from dues payment and have free access to the online version of the journal Veterinary Pathology (there is a $55.00 fee for the printed version).
+Emeritus members are exempt from dues payment and have free access to the online version of the journal Veterinary Pathology (there is a $55.00 annual fee for the printed version).
 For more information regarding Emeritus status please click here.
 To be considered for Emeritus status, complete the ACVP Emeritus Member Request form and return to firstname.lastname@example.org.

 A non-member who has contributed in an extraordinary manner to the advancement of veterinary pathology may be elected to Honorary Membership by a majority vote of the Council, and confirmed by a majority vote of the membership of the College.
 Honorary members have all privileges of membership except the right to vote or hold office, and are exempt from dues payment.